Tanuprashar/Tanuprashar/README.md

-Hi, I'm Tanuja- 👋 Hi, I’m @Tanuprashar
+👋 Hi, I’m @Tanuprashar

-- 👀 I’m interested in ..algorithms, math, logical building, giving insights .
+👀 I’m interested in algorithms, math, logical building , Gaining new knowledge.

-- 🌱 I’m currently learning python, SQL.
+🌱 I’m currently learning python, SQL.

-- 💞️ I’m looking to collaborate on Data handling.
+💞️ I’m looking to collaborate on Data handling.
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Tanuprashar/Tanuprashar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.